-Hatsu-uma is a very important matsuri for an Inari Shrine.
+Hatsu-uma is a very important matsuri for Inari Shrines.

 Hatsu-uma means “the first day of the Horse”.

-It is said that Uka-no-mitama-no-kami, who as you may know is Inari Ōkami-sama, descended to Mt.
-Inari on the first Horse Day in February, in the year 711 (和銅4年).
+It is said that Uka-no-mitama-no-kami, who is Inari Ōkami-sama, descended to Mt.
+Inari on the first Horse Day in February (Lunar Calendar), in the year 711 (和銅4年).
 All Inari Jinja (Inari Shinto Shrine) celebrate that event, on the first Horse Day in the second month of the year.

 How do we count the day of Horse?

 As you may know, the 12 zodiac signs, (十二支in Japanese) are:

 Rat 子（ね）・Ox 丑（うし）・Tiger 寅（とら）・Rabbit 卯（う）・Dragon 辰（たつ）・Snake 巳（み）・Horse 午（うま）・Sheep 未（ひつじ）・Monkey 申（さる）・Chicken 酉（とり）・Dog 戌（いぬ）・Wild Boar 亥（いのしし）

 The short version of determining the date is to put the zodiac signs in the calendar in zodiac order which has been used since ancient times.